tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 .. code-block:: shell

-    # Set your API key
+    # Set your API key for your shell environment
     export TRADING_STRATEGY_API_KEY=...

     # Run the backtest of this module using local trade-executor command